alphagov/govuk-import-export-prototype/guidance/export-germplasm.markdown

 You should get your certificate within 6 weeks.

-If you lose your certificate, you can ask APHA for a replacement.

 ###Outside the EU

-If the animal is classed as Annex A, you must [apply for an Article 10 certificate](#apply-for-an-article-10-certificate) unless it’s a dead specimen of Crocodylia species included in Annex A with source code D, with a uniquely marked, closed leg ring

 If it's classed as A, B or C, you need a [CITES export permit](apply-for-a-cites-permit).